Strabox/Easyuino/README.md

 - Methane/Gas sensor
 - ...

-### Important: API Usage Examples and Additional Information

-**Project's wiki has a set of usage examples of the library API plus more detailed information https://github.com/Strabox/Easyuino/wiki**

 ## Getting Started

-1. Copy the folder *Easyuino/Easyuino* of the repository to the Arduino Libraries folder (usually the destination folder copy to is something like this "C:\Program Files (x86)\Arduino\libraries" in Windows)
-2. Put *#include <Easyuino.h>* in your sketch file.
-3. In the top of the file where you want some of library code put, below the include of step 2, *using Easyuino::Relay* to use for example the relay API.
-4. Now you can use the Relay class in your file that offers the API to interact with a relay.

-## Project Structure

-The library was made using VisualMicro http://www.visualmicro.com/ plugin for Microsoft Visual Studio 2017 due to the great tool support of VS.

-The solution has 2 projects:
-- Easyuino: This one contains the library code and some example files also found in project wiki https://github.com/Strabox/Easyuino/wiki
-- EasyuinoManualTests: This project is used only to maintain some test sketches to run the code in real devices.
+1. Use GitHub download green button to get the llibrary as a .zip file
+2. Using your favorite IDE add the library selecting .zip file 2.1 Using Arduino IDE got to to menu bar choose Sketch > Include Library and select the .zip file downloaded in 1.
+3. Have fun!!!
+3. [Optional] Look at https://github.com/Strabox/Easyuino/wiki to usage examples and details about the API

+## Important: API Usage Examples and Additional Information

+**Project's wiki has a set of usage examples of the library API plus more detailed information about it: https://github.com/Strabox/Easyuino/wiki**

 ## Related and Useful Libraries